haronmunene/haronmunene/README.md

-# Hi there 👋 I'M Haron Munene a software developer.
+# Hi there 👋 I'm Haron Munene a software developer.

 <!--
 **haronmunene/haronmunene** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.